-- The QAO alerts the Chair of the Sub-Board, the Head of Department and the Faculty Administrator that the report has been uploaded onto the BLE, making clear that the Chair of the Sub-Board is responsible for addressing Sub-Board related issues raised by the VE and that programme related matters are to be addressed by programme convenors, the Head of Department and Associate Dean (Learning and Teaching) as part of Annual Programme Review (see below).
+- The QAO alerts the Chair of the Sub-Board and the Head of Department that the report has been uploaded onto the BLE, making clear that the Chair of the Sub-Board is responsible for addressing Sub-Board related issues raised by the VE and that programme related matters are to be addressed by programme convenors, the Head of Department and Associate Director (Learning and Teaching) as part of Annual Programme Review (see below).

 - The Chair of Sub-Board scrutinises the report for comments (liaising with academics, Faculty administration and the QAO) and actions as required, with a report on all action taken to be made at the next Sub-Board (updates on action taken being a standing item on each Sub-Board agenda).

-- The Chair of Sub-Board replies to the VE (copying in the programme convenor(s), Head of Department, Faculty Administrator and Associate Dean (Learning and Teaching)), addressing issues raised and action taken.
+- The Chair of Sub-Board replies to the VE (copying in the programme convenor(s), Head of Department and Associate Director (Learning and Teaching)), addressing issues raised and action taken.

 - Programme convenors and Heads of Department address VE comments as part of Annual Programme Review (APR) (see below).
-As part of APR, the Associate Dean (Learning and Teaching) makes a cumulative report to LTQC on points raised by VEs and action taken.
+As part of APR, the Associate Director (Learning and Teaching) makes a cumulative report to TELSOC on points raised by VEs and action taken.

-- Chair of LTQC to respond if necessary to VEs, liaising with Chair(s) of Sub-Board(s) on any School-wide issues identified at LTQC.
+- Chair of TELSOC to respond if necessary to VEs, liaising with Chair(s) of Sub-Board(s) on any School-wide issues identified at TELSOC.

-- Summary of major issues and action taken in response to VE reports in annual report from LTQC to ADC and the Pro-Director (Learning and Teaching).
+- Summary of major issues and action taken in response to VE reports in annual report from TELSOC to CQAC and the Pro-Director (Learning and Teaching).